 Evidences of apparent drift:

-+ Popular SBC prophetess Beth Moore has been preaching to males and females for several years, and last spring publicly boasted about preaching in an SBC church.
++ Popular prophetess Beth Moore has been preaching to males and females for several years, and last spring publicly boasted about preaching in an SBC church.
 In response to concerns expressed, at the annual SBC convention Russell Moore, head of the Ethics and Religious Liberty Commission stated, “An SBC that doesn’t have a place for Beth Moore, doesn’t have a place for a lot of us.”

 + Recently I received an email from Lifeway urging me as a pastor to use its latest resource on leadership.
 The teacher on pastoral leadership was Christine Caine, a popular charismatic pastor.
 Lifeway is the SBC’s publishing resource but apparently what the SBC’s Baptist Faith and Message states has no bearing on whom it promotes.
 The BFM2000 states: While both men and women are gifted for service in the church, the office of pastor is limited to men as qualified by Scripture.

 + In a recent sermon and essay addressing homosexuality, J.D.
 Greear, pastor of Summit Church in Raleigh, NC, and current president of the SBC, stated the following: “When you fully understand the gospel, you will stand up and be among the fiercest advocates for the dignity and rights of LGBT”….In his sermon, he said, “We ought to whisper about what the Bible whispers about, and we ought to shout about what the Bible shouts about.
 And the Bible appears more to whisper when it comes to sexual sin compared to it shouts about materialism and religious pride.”